 NEXT UP ON this.

-As we pass the halfway point in 2020, it feels as if humanity has been making history every day.
+As we look back on 2020, it feels as if humanity was making history every day.

-Even if you haven’t been paying attention, the tidal wave of historic moment after moment is hard to ignore.
+Even if you weren’t paying attention, the tidal wave of historic moment after moment is hard to ignore.
 It’s exhausting to try and keep up to date.
 Record-breaking bushfires on the east coast of Australia, a devastating ‘once in a hundred years’ pandemic, and a worldwide movement for racial equality.
-Not to mention the upcoming US election.
-2020 has been one of the most eventful years in recent history, often for the wrong reasons.
+Not to mention the polarising US election.
+2020 was one of the most eventful years in recent history, often for the wrong reasons.

 So, what will future historians write in the history books about 2020?